 '''

-const char getUniqueString() not yet implemented
+const char getUniqueString()

 '''

 Performs a lookup and returns a unique string for this image.
 Returns a string the can be compared (via strcmp) to indicate if two images refer to the same underlying object file (i.e., executable or library).
 The contents of the string is implementation specific and defined to have no semantic meaning.